Student Loan Amortization: How EMI Repayment and Interest Work in India

 What is Student Loan Amortization?

-Student loan amortization refers to the process of repaying your student loan over time through regular instalments.
-The key thing to note is that, with an amortized loan, a portion of each payment is allocated toward paying the interest, while the other portion reduces the principal balance.
-Initially, a larger share of your payment goes toward interest, but over time, as the balance decreases, more of your payment will be directed toward paying down the principal.
+Student loan amortization refers to the process of repaying your student loan over time through regular instalments (EMIs).
+With an amortised loan, a portion of each EMI is allocated toward paying the interest, while the other portion reduces the principal balance.
+Initially, a larger share goes toward interest, but over time, as the outstanding balance decreases, more of each EMI is directed toward principal repayment.

-Amortization is used for loans with fixed repayment schedules, including most federal and private student loans.
-This structure ensures that the loan is paid off by the end of the loan term, typically 10 or 15 years, depending on the repayment plan.
+Amortization applies to loans with fixed repayment schedules, including most education loans from banks and NBFCs in India.
+This structure ensures the loan is fully paid off by the end of the agreed tenure, typically 10 to 15 years, depending on the loan product and repayment plan.

 Education Loan - Min Docs.
 Max Approval.
 Min Hassle.
 Max Tenure!